Police say missing kids’ mom helped keep their bodies hidden

 Prosecutors are using the same behavior alleged in Lori Daybell’s older charges to support the conspiracy charge, saying she aided Chad Daybell’s efforts to hide the bodies by asking her friend to lie to police about JJ’s whereabouts and lying to police herself when she told them JJ was in Arizona and Tylee was attending college.

 Authorities have not yet said how exactly the children died or who caused their deaths.
-But court documents indicate JJ was buried in a pet cemetery on Chad Daybell’s property and that Tylee’s remains were dismembered and burned in a fire pit.
-Investigators found the remains by tracking the movements of Lori Daybell’s brother, Alex Cox, using his cellphone data.
+Court documents suggest JJ was buried in a pet cemetery on Chad Daybell’s property and that Tylee’s remains were dismembered and burned.
+Investigators found the remains by tracking the movements of Lori Daybell’s brother, Alex Cox, using cellphone data.
+Authorities searched Chad Daybell’s home again Monday but haven’t said what they were looking for.

 Cox is also dead, succumbing to an apparent blood clot in his lung at his home in Arizona last December.
 In the newest court documents filed in Lori Daybell’s conspiracy case, Rexburg police Lt.
 Ron Ball wrote that Cox also was involved in the conspiracy to hide the kids’ remains by taking JJ to Chad Daybell’s property the day the child was buried and by later telling police the boy was visiting his grandparents in Louisiana.